 Research collections for Western European history are actively developed in the Bodleian Library to provide excellent coverage of both national and regional history, especially of France and Germany.
-For more information see Upper Camera Reading Room and Upper Reading Room.
-Many monographs are also shelved in the Gladstone Link, which is located underground between the Old Library and the Lower Camera.
+Many monographs are also shelved in the Gladstone Link, which is located underground between the Old Library and the Radcliffe Camera.

-The History Faculty Library has good collections of European history for teaching purposes.
+The Radcliffe Camera has good collections of European history for teaching purposes.

-All Oxford's libraries provide access to a wide range of networked electronic resources which can be access from both SOLO (Oxford's local discovery tool) and OxLIP+ (Oxford e-resources gateway).
-The key resources are listed below:
+All Oxford's libraries provide access to a wide range of networked electronic resources which can be access from both SOLO (Oxford's local discovery tool) and Databases A-Z. The key resources are listed below:

-A full listing of databases relevant to history is available in the History subject list in OxLIP+.
+A full listing of databases relevant to history is available in the History subject list in Databases A-Z.

 Most key history journals are now available electronically.
 JSTOR, OUP, CUP and Wiley will provide all back issues, while current issues are provided by some of the major publishers, such as Project Muse, Ingenta, etc. A full listing of e-journals is available in Oxford University e-Journals.